 We are working with suppliers to reduce the use of fossil fuel-derived resins and eliminate related waste through recycling, looking toward decarbonization and materials conservation.

-This fiscal year, we are targeting a 15% reduction in the amount of reusable resin molding materials we dispose (compared to fiscal 2019).
-We intend to accomplish this target by optimizing mold specifications to reduce materials and by adopting processes to reuse waste materials.
+We reduce the amount of waste resin materials by optimizing mold specifications to reduce materials and by adopting processes to reuse waste materials.

 Since 2013, we at the OMRON Group have been engaged in conflict mineral surveys to contribute to a better society.
 We have established a policy to refuse mineral resources (3TG) mined in the Democratic Republic of the Congo and nine surrounding countries that have continued to violate human rights and damage the environment.